AngelMauricio/donjon2rmmz/README.md

 - [ ] Auto-detection of wall edges and corners
 - [ ] Support for decorations, stairs, and other dungeon features

+## 🔥 Compatibility

+This tool is **compatible with RPG Maker MZ and RPG Maker MV**.
+However, support for MV is **not a development priority** and may not be guaranteed for future updates.

 ## 🙌 Credits

 - Dungeon generation by [Donjon](https://donjon.bin.sh/)
-- Map conversion tool by [YourNameHere]
+- Map conversion tool by [Angel P]
-(Feel free to edit and replace with your name or team name)

 ## 📜 License